Bryan Bickell: Chicago Blackhawks (2006–2016)

-The Blackhawks unsuccessfully attempted to trade Bickell prior to the 2015–16 NHL season.
+The Blackhawks unsuccessfully attempted to trade Bickell prior to the 2015–16 season to alleviate cap space.
 The team initially waived Bickell but reinserted him into their roster as the season started.
 Bickell was unable to consistently perform due to health-related issues and spent much of the season with the Rockford IceHogs of the American Hockey League.
-Bickell skated in 25 games for the Blackhawks and recorded two assists.
-He played in 47 contests for the IceHogs where he scored 15 goals and 16 assists.
+Bickell skated in 25 games for the Blackhawks and was goalless but recorded two assists and points while playing mostly on the fourth line.
+He also played in 47 contests for the IceHogs where he scored 15 goals and 16 assists for 31 points.
+Bickell would also play three playoff games for the IceHogs with an assist recorded and wouldn’t play any playoff games for the Blackhawks for the first time since 2009 as the defending Stanley Cup champion Blackhawks would lose their first round series in the 2016 playoffs in seven games to the St. Louis Blues.